 Verified Brands and Lab Certifications

-Always prioritize brands that provide third-party lab certifications.
+Always prioritize brands that provide third party lab certifications.
 These certifications should verify the following:

 - Fulvic Acid Content: Pure Shilajit should contain 50%-60% fulvic acid.